seven-of-eleven/designare-z390-opencore-efi/BIOS.md

 ## Firmware Version

 **My Version:** `F9i`

+F9j is not compatible!
+If you need F9i, you can download it [from the releases page of this repo.](https://github.com/baughmann/designaire-z390-intel-i9-9900k-opencore/releases/download/resources/mb_bios_z390-designare_f9i.zip)

 You can view available BIOS firmware releases for the Designaire Z390 [on Gigabyte's website](https://www.gigabyte.com/Motherboard/Z390-DESIGNARE-rev-10/support#support-dl-bios).